http://www.epa.gov/climatestudents/Related: Group Assignment

 WWF: Climate change Carbon dioxide, or CO2, is the most significant of the gases in our atmosphere which keep the Earth warm.
 4 billion years ago its concentration in the atmosphere was much higher than today - 80% compared to today's 0.03%.
 But most of it was removed through photosynthesis over time.
+All this carbon dioxide became locked in organisms and then minerals such as oil, coal and petroleum inside the Earth's crust.
 A natural carbon dioxide cycle keeps the amount of CO2 in our atmosphere in balance.
-The amount of naturally produced CO2 is almost perfectly balanced by the amount naturally removed.